Landfills & Transfer Facilities (Tip) Services« Back

-The way we deal with waste in the Goondiwindi region is changing to meet new Queensland Government legislation.
-From July 1 2019, the Goondiwindi region will be included in the Queensland Government‘s waste disposal levy zone.
+The way we deal with waste in the Goondiwindi region has changed to meet new Queensland Government legislation.
+From July 1 2019, the Goondiwindi region was included in the Queensland Government‘s waste disposal levy zone.

 The new legislation will require the following changes:

 - Council must pay $75 per tonne of waste that goes to landfill to the Queensland Government.
 The Queensland Government will reimburse this charge for waste generated by domestic users, effectively restricting the levy to commercial waste only.
 Recyclables that do not end up in landfill, such as green waste, will not be levied.